wechicken456/Codenames-AI/README.md

 `get_answer` returns the current guess of the Guesser, given the state of the board and the previous clue.

+## Move History
+UPDATED (14/05/2025)

+A shared move history has been added into the game framework, that both the Codemaster and Guesser base classes can access.
+To access this move history from inside your Codemaster or Guesser bot, simply call `super().get_move_history()`.
+This will return a list of all previous moves made for the game so far, from both the Red and Blue teams.
+* Codemaster moves are formatted as ["Colour_Codemaster", "Clue", "Number"], for example ['Red_Codemaster', 'TABLEWARE', 2].
+* Guesser moves are formatted as ["Colour_Guesser", "Answer", "Tile Identity", "Continue Guessing"], for example ['Red_Guesser', 'PLATE', '*Red*', True].

 ## Rules of the Game